-- Processing provisional ballots and vote-by-mail ballots received at Vote Centers
+- Processing provisional ballots received at Vote Centers

+- Processing vote-by-mail ballots received on or after Election Day

 - Ballot duplication

 - Processing write-in ballots

-- Ballot reconciliation
+- Post-Election audits

 PRE-ELECTION DAY - GETTING STARTED

 Ballot Creation

 The public is welcome to view this process.
 There are no code sections or requirements governing the transparency of this process; however, ballot creation does not begin until the close of filing for candidates, measures, statewide propositions, constitutional amendments and initiatives that have qualified for the ballot.
 At that time, we may format, translate, and print the ballot materials which may include: